jogboms/mfsao/README.md

 # MFSAO

-This package builds on the work from [Pedantic](https://github.com/dart-lang/pedantic) but tailored to my own needs.
+This package builds on the work from [Flutter Lints](https://pub.dev/packages/flutter_lints) but tailored to my own needs.

 ## Enabled Lints